akeller/chatbot-dashbot-workshop/README.md

 After you have the app deployed and running, you can explore the source files and make changes.
 Try the following:

-* Modify the .js files to change the app logic.
+* Modify the .js files to change the app logic. (add Dashbot lines here)
 * Modify the .html file to change the appearance of the app page.
 * Use the Conversation tool to train the service for new intents, or to modify the dialog flow.
 For more information, see the [Conversation service documentation][docs_landing].

-## Deploying to IBM Cloud
+## Deploying to IBM Cloud (not covered in this workshop)

 You can use Cloud Foundry to deploy your local version of the app to IBM Cloud.